guy477/docugraph/README.md

 - **output/**: Directory where output files like graph visualizations are saved.
 - **.gitignore**: Specifies files and directories to be ignored by Git.
 - **README.md**: Project documentation.
-- **environment.yml**: Conda environment configuration file.

 ## Example

-After setting up, run the processor to generate a graph visualization of your PDF:
+After setting up, run the program to generate a graph visualization of your PDF:

 ```bash
 python src/main.py